Vanszs/Nasdem_Web_V2.0/FIXES_SUMMARY.md

 ---

-### 2. 📝 Berita (News) - Novel Editor Integration
+### 2. 📝 Berita (News) - Rich Text Editor Integration
-**Note:** The current implementation uses a custom simple editor component.
-To integrate the actual Novel editor package, follow these steps:
+**Note:** The legacy implementation relied on the Novel editor.
+The project now uses BlockNote as the preferred rich text editor for the news module.

-**Recommended Next Steps:**
+**Recommended Enhancements:**
-1. Install Novel editor: `npm install novel`
-2. Import and use the Novel editor component
+1. Extend the BlockNote configuration with custom toolbars or slash menu items tailored to editorial needs.
+2. Add serialization helpers if additional export formats (Markdown, plain text) are required.
-3. Replace the custom `NovelEditor` component with the official one
+3. Review styling overrides to keep the editor consistent with the admin design system.
-4. Configure editor plugins and features as needed

 **Current Implementation:**
-- Custom `NovelEditor` component with contentEditable
+- BlockNote-based editor component with HTML serialization
-- Basic rich text editing functionality
-- HTML content storage
+- Minimum content length validation retained
+- Seamless integration with existing form logic and preview flow

 ---